Control strategies and trends to equilibrium for kinetic models of opinion dynamics driven by social activity: Introduction

 Over time, several different models have been developed to mimic opinion dynamics inside a society composed of a large number of individuals.
 Early models \cite{22,23,24,25,26,27} aimed to capture collective behavior using techniques borrowed from statistical mechanics: the society was represented as a graph, while the agents as nodes interacting with their neighbors.
-Later, thanks to Toscani’s seminal work \cite{8}, kinetic models emerged as a powerful alternative to the previous approaches.
-These models have found various applications in the contexts of opinion formation, swarm dynamics, wealth distribution in societies, and epidemics spreading \cite{MR3945372,2,11,3,FurPulTerTos,MR4093946,MR4307005,MR3945374,9,15,6,16}.
+Later, thanks to Toscani’s seminal work \cite{8}, kinetic models emerged as a powerful alternative to the previous approaches, finding various applications for instance in the contexts of opinion formation \cite{MR3945372,BouSal,3,DurWol,MR3945374,6}, wealth distribution in societies \cite{BisSpiTos,11,FurPulTerTos,MR4093946,15}, or epidemics spreading \cite{2,DelLoyTos,DimPerTosZan,16}.
 Kinetic models describe opinion formation through binary interactions between agents.
 It is typically assumed that an individual's opinion evolves according to two mechanisms: compromise dynamics, where agents vary their opinions through interactions with others, and self-thinking dynamics.
-It is also possible to model opinion variations arising from interactions with opinion leaders (e.g., the media or highly influential individuals), which are supposed to be unaffected by individuals' opinion \cite{2}.
+It is also possible to model opinion variations arising from interactions with opinion leaders (e.g., the media or highly influential individuals), which are supposed to be unaffected by individuals' opinions \cite{2}.

 The main assumption behind these kinetic models is that when two agents interact, only small variations of their opinions can occur.
 Considering this quasi-invariant regime of opinions, Toscani \cite{8} showed that their dynamics can be described by Fokker--Planck-type equations.
 The great advantage is that the equilibria of the latter can be computed analytically, and hence offer a clear description of key phenomena like consensus formation and opinion polarization.
 These equilibria are crucial to understand how extreme opinions emerge within a society.
 Preventing their formation is particularly important, especially in contexts where polarized views can have harmful consequences.
-For example, in \cite{16} it is showed that opinion polarization against protective behaviors during an epidemic can lead to a significant increase in the number of infections, highlighting the real-world impact of opinion dynamics.
+For example, in \cite{16} it is shown that opinion polarization against protective behaviors during an epidemic can lead to a significant increase in the number of infections, highlighting the real-world impact of opinion dynamics.